X-s0ft/pizza_hut/README.md

 - Shop.dart:

-  a) Add bloc for order food
+  a) Add bloc for order food ( comlete, work on design )

   b) logic for 'chouse' what food need to display (like salads, sooups and st)